 The legal basis for this processing is our legitimate interest, under art 6(1)(f) of the General Data Protection Regulation (GDPR).

 When you send us an email it is stored on our email server in the Netherlands and potentially on recipients' local devices.
-As a result, emails are susceptible to lawful access under Dutch jurisdiction.
-Our current service provider is Spectre Operations (see above).
+As a result, in some circumstances there may be a legal obligation to share information for example under a court order under Dutch jurisdiction.

 Each EDRi employee is responsible for managing and enforcing data minimisation with regard to the communications that s/he receives or sends, and we endeavour to keep this information stored securely through the use of encrypted emails.
 We keep emails for a maximum of 24 months, after which they are deleted.

 We do not solicit information on political and religious beliefs or medical information.
 When such sensitive personal information is provided to us through our email or postal addresses, we delete or anonymise this information as soon as possible.